Anku5hk/Programmers_guide_to_Python/book.md

   db_handler.add(3251, "bob")
   # print the db data
   print(db_handler.some_db) # {'id': [3251, 3252, 3253, 3251], 'name': ['bob', 'rob', 'job', 'bob']}
-  # now to clear the db just get out of the indentaion
+  # now to clear the db just get out of the indentation

 # check the data in db
 print(db_handler.some_db) # {'id': [], 'name': []}